Antwaun Woods

-Antwaun Woods (born January 3, 1993) is an American former professional football nose tackle.
+Antwaun Woods (born January 3, 1993) is an American former professional football player who was a nose tackle in the National Football League (NFL).
 He played college football for the USC Trojans.
 He has played in the National Football League (NFL) for the Tennessee Titans, Dallas Cowboys, Indianapolis Colts, and Arizona Cardinals.

 Early life

 Woods was a starter for all four years playing for William Howard Taft.
 His junior year he collected 38 tackles and had 4 sacks, and 31 tackles and 2 sacks as a senior.
 He was named Super Prep All-American, Under Armour All-American, ESPNU 150.
 He received a scholarship to USC.

 College career

 Woods redshirted his first year at USC.
 He started the first four games of his freshman season as a nose tackle and used as a backup for the rest of the season, and recorded 16 tackles, 3 sacks and 4.5 tackles for loss.
 He started for half of his sophomore season and recorded 20 tackles, 1 sack and 2 tackles for a loss and a pass deflection.
 His junior year he was used mostly as a nose tackle, appearing in twelve games while starting in ten of them.
 He recorded 37 tackles with 1 sack and 1 tackle for loss.
 His season ended after tearing his pectoral just before the Holiday Bowl.

 In his senior year, he recorded 38 tackles, 3 sacks, with 6 tackles for a loss which earned him Defensive Lineman of the Year.
 Overall, Woods recorded 111 tackles, 8 sacks, and 13.5 tackles for loss throughout his college career.
 Some of Woods' artwork was displayed at the 2013 "Artletics" on-campus exhibit that featured the works of USC student-athletes.
 In 2015, he received a bachelor's degree in sociology.